angular/angular/modules/angular2/docs/core/02_directives.md

 There are five kinds of visibilities:

-* (no annotation): Inject a directives only if it is on the curent element.
+* (no annotation): Inject a directives only if it is on the current element.
 * `@ancestor`: Inject a directive if it is at any element above the current element.
 * `@parent`: Inject a directive which is direct parent of the current element.
 * `@child`: Inject a list of direct children which match a given type.
 (Used with `Query`)
 * `@descendant`: Inject a list of any children which match a given type.
 (Used with `Query`)

-NOTE: if the injection constraint can not be satisfied by the current visibility constraint, than it is forward to normal injector which may provide a default value for the directive or it may throw an error.
+NOTE: if the injection constraint can not be satisfied by the current visibility constraint, then it is forward to the normal injector which may provide a default value for the directive or it may throw an error.

 Here is an example of the kinds of injections which can be achieved: